 Niklas Hultin is an assistant professor of global affairs at George Mason University.

 Harry Hummel is a policy advisor based in the Netherlands.

-Faysal Itani is a senior fellow at the Atlantic Council and an adjunct professor of Middle East politics at George Washington University.
+Faysal Itani is the deputy director of the Center for Global Policy's Non-State Actors and Geopolitics unit and an adjunct professor of Middle East politics at George Washington University and Georgetown University.

-Kristen Kao is a postdoctoral research fellow with the Program on Governance and Local Development at the University of Gothenburg, Sweden.
+Kristen Kao is a senior research fellow at the Program on Governance and Local Development at the University of Gothenburg.

 Valery Kavaleuski is affiliated with the Belarusian Institute of America.